 During regular exercise, it’s all too easy for your stronger muscles to ‘dominate’ the way you move.
 For instance, you might lean more on your left leg while walking, strengthening muscles in that part of your body while those in your right leg weaken.
 This can lead to problematic muscle imbalances (that are increasingly difficult to correct, the longer they’re left untended) and possible injury.

-By making you focus on each limb separately, unilateral training both helps to pinpoint any burgeoning imbalances, directing your attention to which limbs and joints you should focus on when working out.
+By making you focus on each limb separately, unilateral training both helps to pinpoint any burgeoning imbalances.
+You will direct your attention to which limbs and joints you should focus on when working out.
 Ultimately, this will push you closer to achieving an evenly conditioned body.

 Nobody would blame you for assuming full-body workouts or popular bilateral sports (exercises which you use both legs simultaneously) would be more effective than unilateral training.
 Exercises such as squats and deadlifts require you to use more of your body at once, after all.

 But it doesn’t always work that way.
 In fact, research suggests that unilateral training can promote greater muscle growth than bilateral training.
-It can also help you to avoid something called ‘bilateral deficit’, where the force of your limbs working together is less than if each limb were working separately.
+It can also help you to avoid something called ‘bilateral deficit’.
+Meaning: the force of your limbs working together is less than if each limb were working separately.